monsterxcn/monsterxcn/README.md

 **Information currently available**

-🎓 Studying in Harbin, a「small」city in northeast China
+🎓 Studying in Harbin, a「small」city in northeast China <br />

-⚙ Majoring in electrical engineering and automation
+⚙ Majoring in electrical engineering and automation <br />

-🍻 Love Japanese anime about love and fighting especially
+🍻 Love Japanese anime about love and fighting especially <br />

-📃 Like to browse and write blogs in my spare time
+📃 Like to browse and write blogs in my spare time <br />

-💩 Can write the most basic html code, not javascript
+💩 Can write the most basic html code, not javascript <br />
 🎯 Looking forward to learning Node.js / Vue.js / PHP / Python etc.

 </div>